SYDsCorner/Election_Analysis/README.md

 ## Results:

-**1. The total votes were cast in this congressional election**
+**1. How many votes were cast in this congressional election?**

    > There were 369,711 total votes in this congressional election.

 ![1 Total_votes](https://user-images.githubusercontent.com/89308251/132901288-b0ce60ce-50d5-4f6e-99d1-f69152411ac2.png)

-**2. The breakdown of the number of votes and the percentage of total votes for each county in the precinct.**
+**2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**

    - County Votes:
       - Jefferson: 10.5% (38,855)